9aram/Electron_filedownload/README.md

 **This is a desktop application built with Electron to display a download progress bar based on file sizes. **

 ## Features
-- Built a download progress bar that shows progress based on file size using the request module.
+- Built a download progress bar that shows progress based on file size using the 'request' module.
 - Utilized streaming and piping for downloading large files efficiently.
 - Supports downloading files of various sizes (10MB, 100MB, 500MB, 1GB, 10GB).
-- Integrated JSZipUtils for handling zip file compression.
+- Integrated 'JSZipUtils' for handling zip file compression.

+## Features
+- **Electron**: For creating the desktop application.
+- **request**: For handling HTTP requests and implementing the download -- progress bar.
+- **stream, pipe**: For efficient file download, especially for large files.
+- **JSZipUtils**: For zip file compression.

+## Installation
 This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
 ![screenshot_of_FileDownload](./screenshots/screenshot_of_FileDownload.PNG)